takaebato/rack-dev_insight/README.md

 ## Thanks

-Special thanks to the [rails_panel](https://github.com/dejan/rails_panel) and [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) teams for their invaluable insights and innovations that greatly influenced this project.
+Special thanks to the [rails_panel](https://github.com/dejan/rails_panel) and [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) teams for their invaluable insights and innovations that have profoundly impacted this project.
+Additionally, we would like to thank [sqlparser-rs](https://github.com/sqlparser-rs/sqlparser-rs) teams for their exceptional SQL parser and visitor feature, which are essential for implementing the SQL CRUD and Normalized aggregation features across multiple SQL dialects in this project.

 ## License